Apple TV beckons as jackpot in Hon Hai's Sharp gamble

 While landing the Apple TV would be a coup for Hon Hai, it also stands to benefit in other ways from the deal with Sharp, through increased involvement with Apple on other products.

-Sharp, unlike South Korea’s Samsung Electronics, is not a competitor as well as a supplier to Apple.
-That could give the Sharp/Hon Hai team an edge, especially as Apple and Samsung are fighting patent lawsuits that could th r eaten their supplier relationship.
+Sharp, unlike South Korea’s Samsung Electronics (005930.KS), is not a competitor as well as a supplier to Apple.
+That could give the Sharp/Hon Hai team an edge, especially as Apple and Samsung are fighting patent lawsuits that could threaten their supplier relationship.

 Hon Hai may also get orders from Sharp for contract making of the Japanese firm’s TVs as well as more orders from Sharp customers, giving it a further benefit.